Friday, 24 March 2023

 • Enjoying the PTA's Christmas Bazaar and Santa's Grotto on Friday.

-The last drop in for this year will be on WEDNESDAY.
+The last drop in for this year will be on THURSDAY.

 Have a lovely weekend!